Why writing an AMP can be challenging for asset managers?

 If you can, leverage other people's experience as much as possible for your asset class within your industry.
 At the same time, ensure your work is aligned with ISO 55000 and follows the principles of the IPWEA guidance material.

 Writing the AMP is the easy part; the more challenging part is to think through the following key principles that will become your AMP in time.
-Developing your thinking, principles and data could take 90% of the time – writing the AMP may only take 10% of the time.
+Developing your thinking, principles and data would take 90% of the time - writing the AMP may only take 10% of the time.

 - Gain buy-in and commitment from your governing body on your asset management objectives, policies and strategies.